 The F-Sport Package has high-bolster sport seats that are supportive and comfortable.
 Citing leather as too slippery for performance driving, Lexus offers them only in NuLuxe.
 Slippage be damned; Lexus should offer leather in the F-Sport.
 Other differences include a unique steering wheel, more faux-metal accents and an LCD gauge cluster inspired by Lexus’ short-lived $375,000 LFA.
 Check out the photos to see the gauges in action.

-Lexus expects just one in five IS buyers to choose the 306-hp Lexus IS 350.
+Lexus expects just one in five IS buyers to choose the 306-hp IS 350.
 That’s a shame.
-It’s a capable vehicle with strong acceleration and overall EPA mileage just 2 mpg worse than the IS 250.
-AWD IS 350s have a six-speed automatic, and the rear-wheel IS 350 now gets an eight-speed auto.
+It’s a capable car with strong acceleration and overall EPA mileage just 2 mpg worse than the IS 250.
+All-wheel-drive IS 350s have a six-speed automatic, and the rear-drive IS 350 now gets an eight-speed auto.
 The engine employs both direct and port fuel injection — two injectors per cylinder — and the result lends strong, muscular acceleration through the eight-speed’s short middle gears.

 Suspension changes should have liberated the third-gen IS from its predecessor’s choppy ride, but I question whether they did.
 Driving the new Lexus and its predecessor back to back, I observed no clear differentiation.
 Damping in the 2014 IS is firm but controlled, with a similar character among all three suspension options: the base setup, the IS 250 F-Sport’s sport-tuned suspension or the IS 350 F-Sport’s new adaptive suspension.
 The C-Class and softer versions of the 3 Series ride better, and the cruising-oriented Volvo S60 beats the whole crowd.